linode/apl-core/docs/development.md

 # Validating data from the values repo

 Otomi defines all parameters that a user can set in values repo.
-The zvalues-schema.yamlz file contains JSON schema that is used to validate the content of `.Values` object (`otomi validate-values` CLI command).
+The `values-schema.yaml` file contains JSON schema that is used to validate the content of `.Values` object (`otomi validate-values` CLI command).

 The schema is also a great source of documentation as most of the defined properties have corresponding documentation.